 Vegans and other non-dairy folks can still enjoy a delicious cheesecake-esque dessert as well, usually made from softened, soaked cashews blended with coconut milk.
-(I was deeply skeptical the first time I made “cheesecake” bars via this method for a party, and they ended up being my favorite dessert—the non-vegan dark chocolate ganache tarts were awesome, so that’s really saying something!)

 Sometimes these so-called cheesecakes are made with silken tofu instead, or with store-bought vegan cream cheese substitutes.
 The addition of citrus can help evoke the tang of regular cheesecakes, but this style also takes well to other flavors, and various styles of crust.

 If you want to throw your guests a curveball, you can serve a savory cheesecake instead!
 It makes a lovely first course during a sit-down dinner, or a great addition to a buffet or appetizer style party spread, sort of a more refined version of the beloved cheese ball.
 It works at brunch, too.
 The one above is made in an Instant Pot, but you can bake savory cheesecakes in your oven as well.

 Now that we’ve covered overarching styles of cheesecake, let’s look at a few other ways cheesecakes can be changed up.